 Domestic abuse is any incident or pattern of incidents of controlling, threatening behaviour, violence or any conduct that causes an individual significant harm.

-We will assess your financial eligibility and, if you do not qualify, discuss the costs involved with you.
-This can be between those who are or have previously been intimate partners, or family members, regardless of gender, age or sexuality.
-The abuse can be physical, psychological and emotional, sexual, or financial.
+We will assess your financial eligibility for legal aid and, if you do not qualify, discuss the costs involved with you.
+We can advise in situations involving those who are or have previously been intimate partners, or family members, regardless of gender, age or sexuality.
+The abuse can be physical, psychological, emotional, sexual, or financial.

 Domestic violence is far more prevalent than we all realise.
 Every minute in the UK the police receive a call from the public for assistance in domestic violence.
 The police cannot legally advise, but we can.
 Globally the incident rate is 1 in 3.